 I just want to clarify my last posting.
 The file I need is the table of pixel offsets used in the "jitter" parameter.
 You can either upload the actual file here, or if that becomes a problem, copy and paste the contents here in a post.
 We're getting ready to work on this problem and we appreciate your assistance.

-#13 Updated by Audrie Fennema 7 months ago
+#13 Updated by Audrie Fennema almost 2 years ago

 The site won't let me upload or post the contents of the file.
 The upload says it doesn't like the file extension.
 I've tried none, .txt, .dat.
 Is there an acceptable file extension?
 When I try to post the contents copy and pasted I get an error.